100Automations/Website/_guides/evaluating-new-automation-idea.md

 ## ITEM
 text

-## ITEM
-text

 ---
 #### END
 ---
-To propose/submit changes to this guide please [edit]() the markdown file for this guide
+To propose/submit changes to this guide please [edit](https://github.com/100Automations/Website/blob/master/_guides/evaluating-new-automation-idea.md) the markdown file for this guide